 Carrotwood Tree Care

 This lovely little tree looks light and airy and makes a well-behaved street tree.
 It’s right at home growing in the lawn as a specimen or providing light shade for a patio.
-Slow growth and limited size means that it won’t take over small yards.
+Slow growth and limited size mean that it won’t take over small yards.

 The tree is undemanding, and nothing could be easier than carrotwood tree care.
 Newly planted trees need weekly watering in the absence of rain until they become established.
 Once they are growing on their own, they only need water during prolonged drought.